Chilling phone video shows passengers boarding fatal flight

 Next, a jerky view of a bright wide concourse and the backs of people walking ahead, pulling their wheeled carry-on bags.

-Then a sudden swerve into a narrower passage from where the tarmac and waiting planes are visible through slats.
+Then a sudden swerve into a narrower passage from where the tarmac and waiting planes are visible between slats.

-Ayorbaba zooms to a waiting red and white Lion Air plane, pans to another Lion Air jet in the distance, and then back to the boarding stairs attached to his flight.
-A woman wearing a bright hijab reaches the stop of the stairs and disappears inside.
+Ayorbaba zooms to a waiting plane that's operated by a Lion Air subsidiary, pans to a red and white Lion Air jet that is possibly his flight, and then back to the boarding stairs attached to the first plane.

 About 35 minutes before takeoff, Ayorbaba uploaded the video to his wife using the instant messaging app WhatsApp, a timestamp shows, she said.

-Note: This story has been corrected to show that it's not clear which plane on the tarmac is the flight that crashed.